SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Preliminaries

-with as $\operatorname{sg}[\cdot]$ a gradient blocker that impedes gradient updates to the encoder.
-Both reconstruction losses $\mathcal{L}_{\text{recon}}$ from the continuous and discrete decoder yield the total task loss $\mathcal{L}_{\text{task}}$, which is combined with the topological loss to create the training objective of the SOM-VAE model.
-Figure \ref{fig:architectures}a visualizes the full architecture, including the gradient paths in green.
-The authors of the SOM-VAE \cite{Fortuin2019} chose a static neighbourhood function that includes the selected node and its four direct neighbours on the grid, i.e. up, down, left, and right.
-Note that for $0 < \beta/\alpha < 1$, this \textit{plus}-kernel is a coarse approximation of a Gaussian.
+with $\operatorname{sg}[\cdot]$ a gradient blocker, making the encoder parameters independent of the quantization error of the neighbour nodes.
+The authors chose a plus-shaped neighbourhood kernel $\mathcal{S}$.
+Note that for $0 < \beta/\alpha < 1$, this plus-kernel is a coarse approximation of the Gaussian kernel.
+The sum of the reconstruction losses $\mathcal{L}_{\text{recon,cont}}$ and $\mathcal{L}_{\text{recon,disc}}$ from the continuous and discrete decoder, respectively, yield the total task loss $\mathcal{L}_{\text{task}}$, which is combined with the topological loss to create the training objective of the SOM-VAE model.

-The SOM-VAE-prob model \cite{Fortuin2019} and the (Temporal-)Deep Probabilistic SOM or (T)-DPSOM \cite{Manduchi2021} are extensions of the SOM-VAE.
-SOM-VAE-prob enforces smoothness over time by adding a transition loss (multiplied by $\gamma$) to optimize a first-order Markov model to learn the node transition probabilities and a smoothness loss (multiplied by $\tau$) to minimize the quantization MSE of highly probable transitions.
-The T-DPSOM is a probabilistic model, based upon the \textit{variational} autoencoder \cite{kingma2013auto} with soft cluster assignment and a cluster assignment hardening (CAH) loss \cite{xie2016unsupervised}.

-The temporal variant of the model additionally incorporates a temporal smoothness loss, and an LSTM, which aims to predict the future latent space.
-Interestingly, this latter functionality is very similar to the way in which an autoregressive module is also used in SOM-CPC training.
-As we focus on comparing autoencoders to CPC as feature extractors for joint SOM training, the probabilistic additions in the (T-)DPSOM model are orthogonal to the developments in this work.
+SOM-VAE-prob \citep{Fortuin2019} and (T)-DPSOM \citep{Manduchi2021} are extensions of SOM-VAE.
+SOM-VAE-prob enforces smoothness over time by adding a transition loss (multiplied by $\gamma$) to optimize a first-order Markov model to learn the node transition probabilities, and a smoothness loss (multiplied by $\tau$ in their work, we will use $\zeta$) to minimize the quantization error of highly probable transitions.
+DPSOM is a probabilistic model, based on a VAE with a non-degenerate approximate posterior \citep{kingma2013auto} with soft cluster assignment and a cluster assignment hardening (CAH) loss \citep{xie2016unsupervised}.
+T-DPSOM additionally incorporates a temporal smoothness loss, and an LSTM, which aims to predict the future latent space.
+Note that the measures for additional temporal smoothness in SOM-VAE-prob and T-DPSOM impose additional loss-weighing hyperparameters that need tuning, possibly for each data modality separately.
+This smoothness is already naturally embedded in the task objective of our model (see \cref{sec:cpc}).
+The probabilistic additions in the (T-)DPSOM model, with respect to SOM-VAE, are orthogonal to the developments in this work.